MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/create-app-package-with-makeappx-tool.md

 ms.localizationpriority: medium
 ---

-# Create an app package with the MakeAppx.exe tool
+# Create or edit app packages and bundles with MakeAppx.exe

 **MakeAppx.exe** creates both app packages and app package bundles. **MakeAppx.exe** also extracts files from an app package or bundle and encrypts or decrypts app packages and bundles.
 This tool is included in the Windows 10 SDK and can be used from a command prompt or a script file.